perryrh0dan/templates/readme.md

 List of filenames to exclude from the template.

+### Scripts

+Scipts are executed before or after the installation of the template.

 ### Placeholders

 Placeholders can be used in each file of your template.
 During the initlialization the placeholders are replaced by the actual values.
 At the moment following placeholders are supported: